oferchen/hclalign/readme.md

 # hclalign

 `hclalign` is a Command Line Interface (CLI) application designed to organize and align HCL (HashiCorp Configuration Language) files.
-This tool is invaluable for projects utilizing HCL, including Terraform configurations, by improving readability and ensuring consistency across your codebase.

 ## Features